Cinnamon

 Cinnamon Essential Oil: A Practical Guide to its Properties, Uses, History, and Benefits

 Cinnamon essential oil, extracted from the bark or leaves of the Cinnamomum verum or Cinnamomum cassia tree, is renowned for its warm, spicy, and sweet aroma.
 Its potent therapeutic and medicinal properties make it a valuable oil in aromatherapy, natural medicine, and cosmetic products.
 This guide explores the extraction methods, chemical composition, and historical uses of cinnamon essential oil, along with its therapeutic benefits and modern-day applications.
+To bring some cinnamon into your routine, check out the MONQ Cinnamon Collection.

 Extraction Process and Aroma